 Legal: Legal testing must be done by specially trained analysts and must have a strict chain-of-custody (a paper trail that records sample movement and handling).
 Testing may be requested to determine whether an erratic driver has a blood alcohol concentration that is over a legal limit, to determine whether an under-age child has been drinking, or to find out whether drinking alcohol has contributed to an accident.
 Post-mortem ethanol testing may be done to discover whether alcohol contributed to a person’s death.
 Legal ethanol testing may also be done randomly or as part of an employer's drug testing programme to see whether an employee has alcohol in their system.

 Samples tested for legal purposes may include blood, breath, urine, and/or saliva.
 Breath testing is the most common alcohol test performed on drivers.
-It uses the tail end sample of breath from deep in the lungs and uses a conversion factor to estimate the amount of alcohol in the blood.
+It uses the tail end sample of breath from deep in the lungs and employs a conversion factor to estimate the amount of alcohol in the blood.
 Blood alcohol testing may be requested to confirm or refute other evidence, and/or be used as an alternative to breath testing.
-Urine testing may also be performed as an alternative.
-A random urine sample is sometimes used to monitor people for the presence of alcohol.
-Testing saliva for the presence of alcohol is not as widely used, but may be used as an alternative screening test.
+Urine testing on a random urine sample may also be performed as an alternative, especially in employment settings.
+Testing saliva for the presence of alcohol is not as widely used but may be used as an alternative screening test.

 When is it requested?

 Legal ethanol testing may be requested whenever there is reason to suspect that a person has not complied with a drinking-related law, and whenever there has been an accident and/or unexpected death – to determine whether alcohol played a role.
-Employment alcohol testing may be performed randomly and when the employer suspects that an employee has alcohol in their system while on the job.
+Employment alcohol testing may be performed randomly or when the employer suspects that an employee has alcohol in their system while at work.

 What does the test result mean?

-For medical testing, the detection of ethanol in a sample indicates that a person is likely to have been drinking, and the concentration present can give an indication of the severity of alcoholintoxication Symptoms and complications at a given ethanol concentration may vary significantly from person to person, however, depending on the individual’s general health, age, tolerance to alcohol and other medications or drugs that he or she is taking.
-The ability to remove alcohol from the body also depends on the availability of the necessary liver enzymes and a healthy liver.
+For medical testing, the detection of ethanol in a sample indicates that a person is likely to have been drinking, and the concentration present can give an indication of the severity of alcohol intoxication.
+However, symptoms and complications at a given ethanol concentration may vary significantly from person to person, depending on the individual’s general health, age, tolerance to alcohol and other medications or drugs that he or she is taking.
+The ability to remove alcohol from the body also depends on a healthy liver and the availability of the necessary liver enzymes.

 Is there anything else I should know?

-Different ethanol sample results are not interchangeable.
-Breath and urine samples are considered to be good estimates of blood alcohol concentrations in most people but can be affected by a variety of factors.
-Breath sample concentrations can be affected by alcohol consumption within the last few minutes, ketones (released into the breath by some diabetics and dieters), and by other substances that contain alcohol such as mouthwash and cough syrup.
-Urine concentrations lag behind blood concentrations.
+Results from different types of ethanol sample are not interchangeable.
+Breath and urine samples are good estimates of blood alcohol concentrations in most people but can be affected by a variety of factors.
+Breath sample concentrations can be affected by alcohol consumption immediately before the test, ketones (released into the breath by some diabetics and dieters), and by other substances that contain alcohol such as mouthwash and cough syrup.
+Urine concentrations lag behind blood concentrations due to the delay in excreting alcohol.
 Peak concentrations in urine are reached approximately 45-60 minutes after alcohol ingestion.
 Urine samples that contain both glucose (such as may be seen in diabetics) and bacteria or yeast, should not be left at room temperature for long periods of time because the glucose can ferment and produce ethanol.
 Fermentation can also be seen in post-mortem samples.
 Occasionally two other tests are used which measure serotonin metabolites, 5-HIAA (5-hydroxyindoleacetic acid) and 5-HTOL (5-hydroxytryptophol), which can help confirm whether alcohol was drunk.
 An increased ratio of 5-HTOL/5-HIAA can indicate alcohol consumption.